 Main Concepts of Thru MFT

-Transports – A Transport is a channel that is created in Thru MFT, which allows you to exchange files between Mule flows and Organizations (Partner) according to business processes.
+Flows / Transports – are file exchange processes that are created in Thru MFT, which allows you to exchange files between Mule flows and Organizations (Partner) according to business processes.

 Transports have different types, but the most common are Feed and Push (Flows in V2 support Many to Many type file exchanges)

 Organizations – Simply are business entities that exchange files with each other (e.g. individuals, enterprises, vendors, etc.).
 Organizations are created for business partners and users to enable self-management of access to different flows.

-Organizations subscribe to Transports to exchange files with specific Mule flows.
+Organizations subscribe to Flows / Transports to exchange files with specific Mule flows.

-Organizations can be subscribed to one or multiple Transports for exchanging files with different Mule flows.
+Organizations can be subscribed to one or multiple Flows / Transports for exchanging files with different Mule flows.

-Organization subscriptions to Transports are managed by enterprise administrators or self-managed by Organization administrators via the Thru MFT portal:
+Organization subscriptions to Flows / Transports are managed by enterprise administrators or self-managed by Organization administrators via the Thru MFT portal:

 End Points – Are source or target locations that are created for Organizations to send and receive data and files (e.g. Amazon S3, FTP server, etc.).